smuellerDD/leancrypto/asn1/src/README.md

 * When generating a trust store, all added certificates are validated to lead to a root CA found in the trust store.
-This implies that the order of adding certificates to teh trust store matters: first the root CA must be added followed by certificates signed by the root CA followed by further subordinated certificates.
+This implies that the order of adding certificates to the trust store matters: first the root CA must be added followed by certificates signed by the root CA followed by further subordinated certificates.